kiviktnm/decman/docs/README.md

 This is not useful if the plugin is directly added to `decman.plugins`.
 However, if using the Python package method for installing plugins, this check is used before adding the plugin automatically to `decman.plugins`.

+Please note that this availibility check is executed before **any** decman steps.
+If a plugin depends on a pacman package, and that package is defined in the source but not yet installed, the plugin will not be available during the first run of decman.

 ```py
 def available(self) -> bool:
     return True